Shivani Dave has some mettle!

 Was there one person who inspired you to go into comedy?

-Personally, my Dad, who always questions the status quo, and growing up was the most entertaining guest at any party.
-Professionally, Tina Fey, she’s a machine with her writing rigor and inspiring comedic mind.
+Personally, my dad, who always questions the status quo, and growing up was the most entertaining guest at any party.
+Professionally, Tina Fey.
+She’s a machine with her writing rigor and inspiring comedic mind.

 Do you have a writing routine?